 About the SOU Summer Language Institute

-Study abroad while you earn your Master of Arts Degree in Spanish or take Coursework in French Language Teaching in the beautiful cities of Guanajuato, Mexico or Angers, France.
+Study abroad while you earn your Master of Arts Degree in Spanish in the beautiful city of Guanajuato, Mexico.

 How long does it take to finish the MA degree?

 By attending both of the three week summer sessions you can complete the program in 2.5 summers.
 You can also choose one session per summer, and complete the program over five years, or any combination that adds up to a total of five sessions.